Quebec public sector strikes: More demonstrations held

-Last Friday, Quebec labour unions rejected the provincial government's latest offer in contract negotiations, deeming it unacceptable.
+Last Friday, Quebec labour unions rejected the provincial government's latest offer in contract negotiations, calling it "unacceptable."

 The province is offering a three per cent salary hike spread out over five years.
 Public sectors workers are asking for 13 per cent.

 "Three per cent over five years doesn't even cover the costs of living," said Lucie Chabot, the president of the CSQ.